Inside a Successful Intervention

 The SUD staging paradigm provides a structured framework by dividing substance use into distinct phases, from initial experimentation to full recovery.
 This approach allows interventions, family support, and community resources to be customized to the individual’s current stage, ensuring that prevention efforts target early use, treatment is focused on dependence or severe SUD, and relapse … Read more

-Self-efficacy and Social Support
+Self-Efficacy and Social Support

 Self-efficacy—the belief in one’s ability to handle challenges—is crucial in addiction recovery, boosting confidence to resist cravings, improving self-esteem, and reducing loneliness by fostering social connections.
 When integrated into treatment through goal-setting, cognitive-behavioral techniques, and peer support, it enhances motivation and outcomes.
 However, overconfidence can lead to relapse risk, self-blame, and resistance to help, and … Read more